-As a junior or senior Honors student, you can consider the possibility of undertaking an Honors Enrichment Tutorial, particularly if you are actively involved in a major that requires a large number of courses or you have completed the Baccalaureate Experience requirements.
+As an Honors student, you can consider the possibility of undertaking an Honors Enrichment Tutorial, particularly if you are actively involved in a major that requires a large number of courses or you have completed the Baccalaureate Experience requirements.

 These tutorials are intended to improve the quality of the class and elevate it to an Honors experience for you.
 You and the professor make the arrangements and submit them to the Director of the Honors Program.
 You receive Honors designation for the course once the professor indicates successful completion of the tutorial project to the Honors Director.
 A successfully completed tutorial counts as one Honors course to fulfill the Honors Program requirements.